blueimp/wdio/docs/chrome-android.md

-### Mobile Chrome
+### Chrome on Android

-To run the tests with Mobile Chrome on Android Simulator, follow these steps:
+To run the tests with Chrome on Android, follow these steps:

 1. Download [Android Studio](https://developer.android.com/studio/) (release
    version "Arctic Fox" at the time of this writing) and on the welcome dialog,